 KMUW’s Sean Sandefur sat down with Wichita City Manager Bob Layton to better understand this proposed sales tax.

 On Sept.
-5, KMUW aired a story about policing in Sedgwick County.
-We took a look at a military equipment acquired through the federal government's 1033 program, including a newly acquired armored vehicle.
+4, KMUW aired a story about policing in Sedgwick County.
+We took a look at military equipment acquired through the federal government's 1033 program, including a newly acquired armored vehicle.
+The following story also focuses on policing in Wichita.